-After delays pushed its release to 2018, the third installment of Cloverfield pleased and teased fans with not only their first look during a Super Bowl ad, but also imminent access to the entire film.
-Surprise announcements are not unusual but outright releasing a film with no advanced marketing like it’s Beyonce’s newest masterpiece is a move that should only be reserved for content strong enough to stand on its own.
-But J.J.
-Abrams has always been one to revere the power of mystery.
+After delays pushed its release to 2018, the third installment of Cloverfield both thrilled and surprised fans with not only their first look during a Super Bowl ad, but also immediate access to the entire film.
+Surprise announcements are not unusual but outright releasing a film with virtually no advanced marketing, akin to a Beyonce masterpiece, is a move that should only be reserved for content strong enough to stand on its own.
+Nevertheless, J.J.
+Abrams has always been one to champion the power of mystery.

 At a TED conference, he laid out his fascination of the unknown: “What are stories, but mystery boxes? . . .
 What’s a bigger mystery box than a movie theater?
 You go to the theater, you’re just so excited to see anything — the moment the lights go down is often the best part.”
 His mystery box fascination stems from an item he purchased during a childhood visit to Tannen’s Magic in Manhattan; the magic mystery box was advertised as $50 worth of magic for $25.
-To this day, Abrams has claimed to have never opened the box, therefore preserving the limitless possibilities of what its contents could do and forever being more powerful than an opened box of tricks.
-It’s fitting that his partnership with theory11 to later develop Bad Robot playing cards lead to a locked mystery box with a deck wrapping of just a question mark leaving it to the consumer to reveal the content, or forever wonder all that it could be.
+To this day, Abrams claims to have never opened the box, therefore preserving the limitless possibilities of what its contents could do and ensuring it remains more powerful than an opened box of tricks.
+It’s fitting that his partnership with theory11 to later develop Bad Robot playing cards led to a locked mystery box with a deck wrapping of just a question mark, leaving it to the consumer to reveal the content or forever wonder what it could be.

 Abrams continues to push the power of the unknown and did so masterfully a decade ago.
 2008’s Cloverfield directed by Matt Reeves was teased in a trailer ahead of a Transformers film – marketed as 01-18-08.
-The marketing campaign leading to its release involved mysterious websites, Easter eggs, and short video content allowing fans to decipher clues to map out the film’s backstory.
+The marketing campaign leading to its release involved mysterious websites, Easter eggs, and short video content, inviting fans to decipher clues and map out the film’s backstory.

-This surprise announcement has been become (ironically) expected from Abrams, which distracts from the possibility of a critic-free film release to be due to a bad film.
-Sadly, what everyone else is realizing today is that the film falls far short of its predecessors and raises some more questions than maybe the filmmakers had not intended.
+This surprise announcement has ironically become expected from Abrams, which raises questions about whether a critic-free film release might be due to a weak film.
+Sadly, what everyone else is realizing today is that the film falls far short of its predecessors and poses some more questions than maybe the filmmakers had not intended.

-In the year 2028, the multi-national United Colors of Benetton cast aboard the Cloverfield Space Station attempts to solve the Earth’s energy crisis by perfecting a particle accelerator which would supply endless power.
-Julius Onah directs the multi-national crew comprised of Daniel Brühl, Aksel Hennie, Gugu Mbatha-Raw, Chris O’Dowd, John Ortiz, David Oyelowo, and Zhang Ziyi who give just enough caricature representations of their background and purpose aboard the Cloverfield.
-Soon, calculation errors lead to a time and space disaster, and a god particle story opens the possibility for a ‘god in the machine’ (deus ex machina) story where anything is possible because the very story is being undone in the same way that any time travel story can cheaply do anything it wishes.
+In the year 2028, the multi-national cast aboard the Cloverfield Space Station seems to have been plucked from a United Colors of Benetton ad to solve the Earth’s energy crisis by perfecting a particle accelerator designed to supply endless power.
+Julius Onah directs the multi-national crew comprised of Daniel Brühl, Aksel Hennie, Gugu Mbatha-Raw, Chris O’Dowd, John Ortiz, David Oyelowo, and Zhang Ziyi who deliver just enough caricature representations of their background and purpose aboard the Cloverfield.
+Soon, calculation errors lead to a time and space disaster, and a god particle story opens the possibility for a ‘god in the machine’ (deus ex machina) story where anything is possible because the very story is being undermined in the same way that any time travel story can cheaply do anything it wishes.

 “Logic doesn’t apply anymore,” says one character upon realizing the cause of their bizarre situation which overtly identifies how the film can unravel from this point forward.
 Ava (Mbatha-Raw) sees this as an opportunity to reboot her life, much in the way that Abrams’ Star Trek had a time-travel reset to its storyline.
 Despite Ava’s plea, her motivations are selfish and, like other installments of the Cloverfield series, she wrestles with the morality and mortality of her choices in this new and supernatural predicament.
 It’s not until the understandable choice of risking (or destroying) a few lives in order to save 10 billion on Earth that we finally see one’s choices dictate how the story will turn.

-Traditional releases that avoid critics often do so in order to avoid bad reviews.
-It’s hard to determine if the sale from Paramount to Netflix was a result of a low confidence in this inferior film leading to a sleight of hand release, or if it’s lackluster reception is because by millions on Netflix while recovering from Super Bowl food comas.
+Traditional releases that bypass critics often do so in order to avoid bad reviews.
+It’s hard to determine if the sale from Paramount to Netflix was a result of low confidence in this inferior film leading to a sleight of hand release, or if it’s lackluster reception is partly due to millions on Netflix while recovering from Super Bowl food comas.

 Whatever the answer, the next film’s marketing release will be one to watch.
-Considering Abrams went from cryptic and trickled information in 2008 to laying it all bare the night of in 2018, we know the release of Overload will be another strategic move, but hopefully will result in a film that can stand on its own.
+Considering Abrams shifted from cryptic and trickled information in 2008 to laying it all bare the night of in 2018, we know the release of Overload will be another strategic move.
+Hopefully will result in a film that can stand on its own.

 —